Scaffolder Template Design

 1. Revert the Git tag to the last stable commit.

-2. Update app-config.yaml to point catalog.providers.scaffolder to the stable ref.
+2. Update your catalog location to reference the stable ref.

 3. Restart Backstage backend pods to clear cached template definitions.